The Montessori preschool curriculum is divided into four primary areas and several secondary areas:

 Also known as “Everyday Living Exercises,” Practical Life activities capitalize on the natural desire of children to learn real-life skills and become capable, independent community members.
 This area of the curriculum also focuses on building fine motor skills and preparing small hands for writing.

 Young children learn through their senses, absorbing information through touch, taste, smell, sight and sound.
-Dr. Montessori created a series of sensory learning materials that form the core of all Montessori classrooms to this day.
+Dr. Montessori created a series of sensory learning materials that form the core of all Montessori preschool classrooms to this day.
 Each activity isolates a single sensory experience, allowing children to absorb information and process critical impressions.

 Two and three year olds indirectly explore math concepts through sensory activities like matching, sorting, forming patterns and building shapes.
 Around age four, a mathematical awakening occurs when children begin to ask about quantity.
 “How many can I have?”
 This marks a child’s readiness to use the math materials.
 Abstract concepts are made concrete through hands-on materials.
 There is no rote memorization of facts.
 Instead, children “play” with the materials in a way that creates sensory impressions of seemingly advanced concepts like squaring, cubing and multiplication.
 This is one area of the Montessori curriculum where seeing is believing.

 Reading and writing experiences should happen as soon as a child expresses interest.
 The challenge is offering information and materials that are developmentally appropriate.
 Montessori language materials allow enthusiastic readers and writers to take off as soon as they are independently trying to obtain the skills.

 Social skills extend beyond cooperative playground behavior and sharing toys.
-Critical life skills like self-regulation, perspective taking, delaying gratification, respectful behaviors and effective communication are fundamental goals woven throughout our curriculum.
+Critical life skills like self-regulation, perspective taking, delaying gratification, respectful behaviors and effective communication are fundamental goals woven into our curriculum.

 Like Montessori classrooms all over the world, children learn specific techniques for problem solving, conflict resolution, and respect for their learning environment.
 Teachers offer tools and guidance, but children are empowered to find peaceful ways of living and learning together.
 Manners and courtesy lessons are given and modeled daily.
 Emphasis on skills like these is why Montessori schools are nicknamed the “peaceful classrooms.”